foundation/foundation-sites/docs/pages/card.md

 ## Basics

 A card is just an element with a `.card` class applied.
 You can put any kind of content inside.
-Make sure you wrap your content in a `.card-content` element in order to achieve the traditional card look.
+Make sure you wrap your content in a `.card-section` element in order to achieve the traditional card look.

 A card container has no padding, allowing you to place full-bleed images inside.
-Use the `.card-divider` and `.card-content` classes to sub-divide a card.
+Use the `.card-divider` and `.card-section` classes to sub-divide a card.

 ```html_example
 <div class="card" style="width: 300px;">